Mandy Seeger’s second pregnancy was normal and her daughter, Brelynn, was born healthy.

 Extensive testing revealed that Brelynn is one of only 19 patients worldwide to have an extremely rare immune deficiency disorder.
 “Her body makes no B cells and her T cells are not functioning at normal capacity,” said Seeger.

 Today, Brelynn has weekly infusions of B cells administered by her mother.
-She gets regular breathing treatments to prevent pneumonia and is followed by experts at Palmetto Health Children’s Hospital, Duke and the National Institutes of Health.
+She gets regular breathing treatments to prevent pneumonia and is followed by experts at Prisma Health Children’s Hospital–Midlands, Duke University Medical Center and the National Institutes of Health.

 Because of her compromised immune system, Brelynn and her family must avoid crowds and limit public outings.
 “We have to be very cautious and selective.
 It affects our entire lives, but we do everything we can to protect Brelynn and avoid germs,” said Seeger.
 “There is no way we could ever re-pay the doctors and nurses for all they did for Brelynn.
 In this life, we have experienced a miracle and we are so grateful for the care Brelynn received and the love and support of our friends and family.”